flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 ```

 You can run `docker run --rm -ti arm64v8/alpine` on your host system as an easy check to verify everything is ready.

+At the time of writing the SDK supports two target architectures: AMD64 (x86-64) and ARM64.
+The target architecture can be specified by use of the `--board=` parameter to both `build_packages` and `build_image`:
+* `--board=amd64-usr` will build an x86 image
+* `--board=arm64-usr` will build and ARM64 image

+If no architecture is specified then AMD64 will be used by default.

 ### Build the OS image packages